Please see below the responses to frequently asked questions about Queensland state skilled migration.

 Unfortunately, we are unable to advise you if and when your occupation may be added to the QSOL.
 Refer to our website for any updates.

-In order to be eligible for state nomination with a PhD, applicants will need to have completed a PhD (and have had a decision made on their thesis) at a university in Queensland in the past two years, in an occupation that is listed on the DIBP’s Consolidated Sponsored Occupation List (CSOL).
-You are permitted to be on or offshore when you apply.
+In order to be eligible for state nomination with a PhD, applicants will need to have completed a PhD at a university in Queensland in the past 2 years, in an occupation that is listed on the Department of Home Affairs relevant list of eligible skilled occupations.

-No, applicants applying under the Alumni stream may only apply once they have had a decision made on their thesis.
-Applicants must be able to provide a copy of their completion letter and thesis decision.
+No, applicants may only apply once they have completed their PhD.
+Applicants must be able to provide a copy of their completion letter or other course completion documentation.

-Yes, you can, but you will not be able to apply through the postgraduate alumni stream.
+Yes, you will need to apply through the ‘Working in Queensland’ stream.

-No. Only count paid work experience ‘post-qualification’ toward the minimum work experience requirement.
+No. Migration Queensland only counts ‘post-qualification’ paid work experience toward the minimum work experience requirement.

-No, documents do not need to be certified for BSMQ, however they do need to be certified when lodging your visa application with DIBP.
+No, documents do not need to be certified for Migration Queensland, however they do need to be certified when lodging your visa application with the Department of Home Affairs.

 You must make payment at the time that you submit your documents in order to have your application processed.
 If you do not make the payment at this time, your file will not be processed until we receive payment or it could be closed if a significant period of time has elapsed.
 You would then have to lodge a new EOI and resubmit your required documents.

 If there has been an error when you have attempted to submit payment, click the back button at the bottom and try again to enter your details.
-If you are still having difficulties in submitting your payment please contact our office at email@example.com or call +61 7 3514 3013 between 9AM and 4PM Monday to Friday (AEST).
+If you are still having difficulties in submitting your payment please contact our office at firstname.lastname@example.org.
 Most payment issues are because:

 - there is insufficient funds on the card.